HaliteChallenge/Halite-II/README.md

 ## Contributing

 Send us a pull request.
-If you are looking for things to do, check out the repo's open issues.
+If you are looking for things to do, check out our [Trello](https://trello.com/b/z8jUXTA0/halite).
 We will be happy to add you as a contributor and credit you in the README.

 If you find a bug or a feature request, please open an issue.
 We are happy to help you out.